N-1 Victory

 The N-1 Victory is an annual professional wrestling round-robin tournament held by Pro Wrestling Noah, established in 2010 as the Global League.
 In 2019, the tournament was rebranded as the N-1 Victory.

 The N-1 Victory adopts a points system, with two points for a win, one for a time expired draw, and, none for other draw or a loss.
 The tournament matches are held under the GHC title match rules as the base rule, having a 30-minute time limit.
 The prize for winning the tournament is a shot at the GHC Heavyweight Championship.
+In the 2024 edition, Kaito Kiyomiya, reigning GHC Heavyweight Champion, defended the title in the final.

 In the below results, (c) signifies the GHC Heavyweight Champion at the time of each tournament.

 List of winners

 2010

 The 2010 Global League was held from March 28 to May 2, through the Spring Navigation 2010 tour.
 The tournament featured a block system, with twelve wrestlers divided in two blocks of six.
 The top finishing wrestlers from each block met in the final.